Udder health during the dry period

 Reducing the risk of infection early in the dry period

 - One of the main factors involved in determining dry off success is the amount of milk the cows are still producing during the dry period.
-The aim is to decrease milk yield to less than 15 kg.
+The aim is to decrease milk yield to less than 33 lbs.
 This can be achieved through a timely reduction of concentrates and by reducing energy and protein content in the feed (i.e. feeding more fibrous roughage such as hay or haylage).
-For more information about the settings in the T4C management programme, please refer to Figure 4.
+For more information about the settings in the T4C management program, please refer to Figure 4.